tapyu/c-and-cpp-lessons/README.md

 #### **What are memory safety and garbage collector**

 Ensuring that allocated memory is used correctly and avoiding issues like buffer overflows (writing beyond allocated memory) is essential for memory safety.
-Languages like C and C++ provide powerful memory management but also require careful coding practices to prevent memory-related errors.
-In some programming languages (e.g., Java, C#), automatic memory management techniques like garbage collection are used to automatically reclaim memory that is no longer in use.
+Languages like `C` and `C++` provide powerful memory management but also require careful coding practices to prevent memory-related errors.
+In some programming languages (e.g., `Java`, `C#`), automatic memory management techniques like garbage collection are used to automatically reclaim memory that is no longer in use.
 This simplifies memory management for programmers but introduces its own set of considerations.
+In contrast to languages with garbage collection, languages like `C` and `C++` require manual memory management using `malloc()`, `free()`, `new()`, and `delete()` to allocate and deallocate memory.
+This can be error-prone but offers more control over memory usage.

 #### **What is pointer arithmetic?**